Saturday, January 16, 2010

 Seize back control of your online business

-You only have to look at the growing 'card-not-present' credit card fraud statistics to learn this is becoming an increasingly dangerous likelihood for all online business owners.
-In fact, near all of the online credit card fraud in the world today, which in turn accounts for the overwhelming majroty of all credit card fraud, is perpetrated via of this very system.
+You only have to look at the growing 'card-not-present' credit card fraud statistics to learn this is becoming an increasingly dangerous likelihood for many online business owners.

 The e-Path manual credit card payment gateway puts an immediate end to the potentially devastating 'Russian roulette' nature of accepting credit cards online where you as the business owner have no control over what credit card payments your own business accepts.